 The program Money follows the person was designed specifically to help people to leave nursing facilities, and to return them to their homes, or assisted living facilities.

-Durable medical equipment which is required for the persons to return to their homes is bought by the program, and if the beneficiary is deemed by the program to have to have a walk in tub, grab bars, or a bath lift they will most likely get them, as without this equipment they would not be safe if returned home.
+Durable medical equipment which is required for the persons to return to their homes is bought by the program, so if the beneficiary is deemed by the program to have a walk in tub, grab bars, or a bath lift they will most likely get them, as without this equipment they would not be safe if returned home.

 How to go about purchasing items in these Medicaid and state funded programs ?